Supernova-cyber/learngit/readme.txt

-Get is a distributed version control system.
+Git is a distributed version control system.
+Git is a woderful tool.
-Get is free software.
+Git is free software.